rochaussee/Webex_Organizational_Contacts/README.md

     - client_secret
     - org_id

 The "personal access token" (Full Admin personal token) is only need because Creating/Updating/Deleting operations are not supported by Service App as of today (in backlog).

+Also, as the Webex App "embedded app" feature is only supporting application over https, you have to create/import your own private key and certificate for this custom app.
+You can use openssl to create a private key and certificate csr.

 1. **Replace the .env file according your environment:**

    Replace the required authentication elements (explained above) by the ones of your environment.

+3. **Replace the private key and certificate by the ones that you have generated/signed":**

+   Replace the files "your_cert_key.key" & "your_signed_cert.pem" in the folder "certs" by the ones of your environment.

 2. **Execute the script:**